Skip to content

 Will frying the fish remove the contaminants?

-In general, cooking fish by most methods, including frying, will help decrease levels of PCBs and DDTs.
-Removing fatty parts of fish like the skin where these chemicals tend to build up also is recommended.
-The preparation and cooking methods do not get rid of all the chemicals so it is still best to stay within the recommended consumption amounts listed in the advisories.
+Cooking fish by most methods can help decrease levels of PCBs and DDT if the fat is allowed to drain away.
+However, frying often seals the fat (and chemicals) into the fish.
+It is best to bake, broil, or grill fish.
+Remember that preparation and cooking methods do not get rid of all the chemicals, so it is important to stay within the recommended consumption amounts listed in the fish advisories.

-Preparation and cooking methods do NOT decrease the amount of mercury in any fish, so it is important to follow the advisories for the consumption amounts recommended.
+Note: Preparation and cooking methods do NOT decrease the amount of mercury in any fish.

 Is it safe to feed fish skin and fatty parts to pets?

-Animals can also build up chemicals in their bodies, so feeding pets the skin and fatty parts that are likely to have DDTs and PCBs will increase their body burdens and may increase the risk of them developing health problems.
-Much of the information on health effects comes from studies performed on animals.
+No. Animals can accumulate chemicals in their bodies just like humans.
+Feeding pets the skin, guts, and fatty parts, where DDT and PCBs are most likely to accumulate, will increase their exposure and may increase the risk of developing health problems.

-Are eggs of fish considered part of the guts?
+Are fish eggs considered part of the guts?

-Eggs or the roe are not technically organs or “guts”, but they do tend to have higher fat levels.
-It is best not to eat them in order to reduce your intake of PCBs and DDTs.
+Eggs (roe) are not technically organs or "guts", but they do tend to have higher fat levels.
+Because contaminants build up in fat, it is best not to eat the eggs to reduce your intake of PCBs and DDT.

 Is it better to fish in a boat or on a pier?